-Of course you may not actually have completed everything – you may still have bits to add to some sections, so it’s a good idea to keep a list of things you want to go back and add to, especially if it is taking a while to get all the information.
+You may not actually have completed everything!
+You may still have bits to add to some sections, so it’s a good idea to keep a list of things you want to go back and add to, especially if it is taking a while to get all the information.

-And if it takes a few months to save up the bankruptcy fees, when you are ready to submit it, don’t forget to go back and check that none of the information you have put in has changed.
+And if it has taken a few months to save up the bankruptcy fees, don’t forget to go back and check that none of the information you have put in has changed.
 Have you moved?
-Sold a car? got a new bank account? etc
+Sold a car?
+Got a new bank account? etc

 Once you have completed everything and paid the fees, when you click on the Submit your application you will be asked to verify some information including that:

 - you are the are the person named in the application

 - the information provided is accurate to the best of your knowledge

 - you consent to a credit search being run using the details provided in the application.

 There are four main reasons for asking all these questions:

 - verifying who you are.
 Not many people will submit a bankruptcy application and pay the fees for someone else maliciously, but the Adjudicator is going to want to spot this if it happens!